Settings Hierarchy

 }

-Result: Claude Code uses outputStyle: "Explanatory" (from project level, since it overrides user level)
+Result: Claude Code uses outputStyle: "Explanatory" (from project level, since it overrides user level).

-What If Local Level Is Set?
+What If a More Specific Override Is Set?

-Now you add a temporary local override:
+Now you add a temporary personal override on top.

 Local level (.claude/settings.local.json):